korrigans84/DBMS-java-minibase/README.md

 ## Problems
-- When we execute the test script, we have an error in the console, which not depends of our implemented code :
+- When we execute the test script, we have an error in the console during the Test 4, which not depends of our implemented code :
 ```
 bufmgr.HashEntryNotFoundException: BUFMGR: HASH_NOT_FOUND.
 	at bufmgr.BufMgr.unpinPage(BufMgr.java:617)